Horizon0156/MagicCardTracker/README.md

 Magic Card Tracker is a web application developed on top of ASP.NET Core Blazor (Webassembly).
 The application is also containerized and ships as a lightwight NGINX image that will host the assemblies.
 Therefore, you have two options to run this application

-### .NET CLI / Local developement
+### .NET CLI / Dev.
+Container

+If you are using Visual Studio Code, [Dev Containers](https://code.visualstudio.com/docs/remote/containers) will provide you a preconfigred development environment without messing up your host machine.
+Simply clone the repository into a volume or your computer and open the folder in a container.

-Use the [.NET CLI](https://dotnet.microsoft.com/download) to build and serve the application.
+Alternatively you can use the [.NET CLI](https://dotnet.microsoft.com/download) to build and serve the application.

 1. Download or clone the repository